Kier Group Advances Share Buyback Programme - TipRanks.com

 More about Kier Group plc

 Kier Group plc is a leading UK infrastructure services, construction, and property group.
-The company provides specialist design and build capabilities, leveraging the knowledge, skills, and intellectual capital of its people to manage and integrate all aspects of a project.
+The company provides specialist design and build capabilities, leveraging the knowledge, skills, and intellectual capital of its workforce to manage and integrate all aspects of projects.

 Technical Sentiment Signal: Hold